clickup/ngx-esbuild/README.md

 - Local dev rebuilds are slow or use too much memory
 - You are not using buildable libraries or module federation
 - AOT / Typechecking is not essential
-- You've already tried the [Angular CLI's esbuild solution](https://angular.io/guide/esbuild) and it's not fast enough for you.
+- You've already tried the [Angular CLI's esbuild solution](https://angular.io/guide/esbuild) and it's not fast enough for you

 ## Getting Started